Ribbon development: Increased congestion

 Due to the main road being flanked by homes or commercial establishments, stoppages in traffic may frequently occur as a result of deliveries or vehicles entering or exiting driveways.
 This can pose danger for other vehicles that may not see entering traffic, especially if the road is bordered by garages.
 Residents may also choose to walk alongside the road, an activity made more dangerous by fast-moving traffic.

 Utility access

 For as simple as linear construction emanating from a city is, the length of a ribbon corridor can pose financial concerns for utility companies as they serve buildings.
 Density is preferable for utility grids, thereby risking poor access for far-away buildings.

 Disruptions during construction

 Construction of a new home or building within a ribbon development may severely disrupt the flow of vehicles along the road because there are no feeder streets for construction vehicles to station on.
-Traffic may be forced into a singular lane or subjected to an alternating pattern.
+Traffic may be forced into a single lane or subjected to an alternating pattern.